ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

                  feature for testing or configuring project in different environments and explains why it's better than monkey-patching.

-Originally dependency injection pattern got popular in the languages with a static typing, like Java.
+Originally dependency injection pattern got popular in languages with static typing like Java.
 Dependency injection is a principle that helps to achieve an inversion of control.
-Dependency injection framework can significantly improve a flexibility of the language with a static typing.
-Implementation of a dependency injection framework for a language with a static typing is not something that one can do quickly.
+A dependency injection framework can significantly improve the flexibility of a language with static typing.
+Implementation of a dependency injection framework for a language with static typing is not something that one can do quickly.
 It will be a quite complex thing to be done well.
 And will take time.

-Python is an interpreted language with a dynamic typing.
+Python is an interpreted language with dynamic typing.
 There is an opinion that dependency injection doesn't work for it as well as it does for Java.
-A lot of the flexibility is already built in.
-Also there is an opinion that a dependency injection framework is something that Python developer rarely needs.
+A lot of the flexibility is already built-in.
+Also, there is an opinion that a dependency injection framework is something that Python developer rarely needs.
 Python developers say that dependency injection can be implemented easily using language fundamentals.

-This page describes the advantages of the dependency injection usage in Python.
+This page describes the advantages of applying dependency injection in Python.
 It contains Python examples that show how to implement dependency injection.
-It demonstrates a usage of the dependency injection framework ``Dependency Injector``, its container, ``Factory``, ``Singleton`` and ``Configuration`` providers.
-The example shows how to use ``Dependency Injector`` providers overriding feature for testing or configuring project in different environments and explains why it's better than monkey-patching.
+It demonstrates the usage of the ``Dependency Injector`` framework, its container, ``Factory``, ``Singleton``, and ``Configuration`` providers.
+The example shows how to use providers' overriding feature of ``Dependency Injector`` for testing or re-configuring a project in different environments and explains why it's better than monkey-patching.

 What is dependency injection?